nolfwin/cvxopt_quadprog/README.md

 # cvxopt_quadprog
-Imitate the MATLAB "quadprog" for solving the quadratic programming problem using CVXOPT library in python.
+Imitate the MATLAB "quadprog" for solving the quadratic programming problem using cvxopt library in python.

 Matlab details of quadprog can be found here: https://www.mathworks.com/help/optim/ug/quadprog.html